 Ethiopian Airlines Fleet

 According to the Ethiopian Airlines web site the airline has an operating fleet of 37 aircraft, including three 737-800s.
 AeroTransport Data Bank has additional fleet details, including average age by model.
-The airline has 45 aircraft on order, including 10 737-800s, 10 787s, and five 777-200s.
+At the time of the crash, the airline had 45 aircraft on order, including 10 737-800s, 10 787s, and five 777-200s.